fcproj/agrotagger/agrotagger/README.md

 > Example: ``./tagger.sh data/sources/crawler_result.txt data/documents listURL rdfnt null new_agrovoc_name my_model``

+The boolean flag to avoid the extraction of titles is not considered, but it is set to true by default.
+Thus, titles are always extracted by this script.
+To use the boolean flag, run [Java applications](https://github.com/fcproj/agrotagger/wiki/Java-Applications) indipendently.

 **taggerDir.sh**
 It works as the previous one, but the first parameter is the path to a directory containing some input files.